jreisinger/docs/data/notes/net/http.md

 3xx - Redirects; not expected to carry a body; new location is in the `Location` header (Go the other way)

+* 301 Moved Permanently - resource has a new permanent URL

 ```python
 >>> r = requests.get('http://httpbin.org/status/301', allow_redirects=False)
 >>> (r.status_code, r.url, r.headers['Location'])
 (301, 'http://httpbin.org/status/301', '/redirect/1')
 ```

+* 302 Found - resource temporarily resides at different URL

 4xx - Client errors; client request is unintelligible or illegal (You messed up)